Social Media Policy

 One of Albion College’s core values is belonging.
 As such, we are committed to maintaining a safe and engaging environment for our community.
 We expect that when engaging on Albion College groups and pages, community members adhere to our Community Guidelines for social media, which can be found at albion.edu/community-guidelines.

 - Respect confidentiality.
 Make sure that you are not sharing confidential or personal information about a member, or members, of the Albion community.
 As an employee of Albion, you are bound by College, state, federal and NCAA privacy laws and policies, and FERPA and HIPAA.
+Only authorized institutional staff members may recruit potential student-athletes.
+The College may be held in violation of NCAA rules and regulations if you use your personal social media accounts to contact potential student-athletes with whom you do not have close personal relationships in an attempt to recruit or entice them to attend Albion.

 - Do not use the Albion logo to represent yourself.
 The Albion logo and shield and the Albion Athletics logo are designed to represent our organization in its official capacity.
 As such, they should not be used to represent or endorse an individual.
 Even if you are representing yourself in a professional capacity, logos should not be used as profile pictures: this can give the impression that your personal content represents the official views of Albion College.

-When posting about Albion, staff and faculty should follow our Community Guidelines.
+When posting about Albion, staff and faculty should follow our community guidelines.
 Where appropriate, content related to Albion that violates these guidelines (for instance, by sharing confidential information) will be elevated to College administration.